 Pictures of Holland Lops in the Pointed White Group: Black, Blue, Chocolate and Lilac

 Pointed Whites.
-Broken colors are not shown as it would not be advisable to introduce the broken
+Broken colors are not shown as they are NOT showable (no color on the feet).

-Optimally, you would want two himi allels "c(h)c(h)" and two full-extension alleles "EE" when breeding for
+Optimally, you would want two Himalayan alleles (termed 'homozygous') "c(h)c(h)" and two full-extension alleles "EE" when breeding for

 the nose, ears, feet, legs, and the tail.
 The color of the points is to be as described in the respective